Discharge Instructions for Immunocompromised Patients

 - Don't smoke or use tobacco products.

-- Don't use portable humidifiers or vaporizers.
+- Don't use humidifiers or vaporizers.

 - Don't clean litter boxes, cages, or aquariums.